DomenicoHyatt/100-go-mistakes/README.md

 #### Project misorganization (project structure and package organization) (#12)

-TL;DR: Following a layout such as [project-layout](https://github.com/golang-standards/project-layout) can be a good way to start structuring Go projects, especially if you are looking for existing conventions to standardize a new project.
+**TL;DR**: Following a layout such as [project-layout](https://github.com/golang-standards/project-layout) can be a good way to start structuring Go projects, especially if you are looking for existing conventions to standardize a new project.

 Regarding the overall organization, there are different schools of thought.
 For example, should we organize our application by context or by layer?
 It depends on our preferences.
 We may favor grouping code per context (such as the customer context, the contract context, etc.), or we may favor following hexagonal architecture principles and group per technical layer.
 If the decision we make fits our use case, it cannot be a wrong decision, as long as we remain consistent with it.